 If you’re budget-minded but want to forgo the traditional hotel route, it might be time to hop on the Airbnb train.
-Although rates and rooms vary, you can still get a place to yourself for as low as $52 a night for a Miami Beach apartment on the water, the second floor of a Tampa bungalow in the Heights for $30 a night or a three-bedroom house near Disney World in Orlando for $50 a night.
+Although rates and rooms vary, you can still get a place to yourself for as low as $68 a night for a Miami Beach apartment on the water, a nice two-bedroom bungalow Tampa for $68 a night or a three-bedroom townhouse near Disney World in Orlando for $90 a night.

 For families doing the Disney thing, hotel insiders know there are deals to be had at Disney-affiliated hotels.
 Although many on-site resorts are expensive, the 25 different hotel locations offer a range of options from “value” to “deluxe.”
 The secret is, even value-tier resorts come with all the perks, including free use of Disney’s Magical Express shuttle service, free parking at the resort, admission to extra Magic Hours and early access dining reservations.
 Value category hotels like Disney’s All-Star Resorts start at $99 per night.

 If you’re touring the Keys, your hotel budget just got a lot more strapped.
-Worry not — a hidden gem called the Conch On Inn is a pet-friendly, tiki-themed resort in Islamorada with rates starting at $99 a night.
+Worry not — a hidden gem called the Captain Pip’s Marina & Hideaway in Marathon with rates starting at $104 a night.

 Eat Like a Local